clab/dynet/contrib/csharp/README.md

 > Note: The DynetParams.FromArgs function returns a DynetParams object, so you can capture the object and have some of the parameters set from the args, and some in the code.
 > All the parameters must be set before the first initialize, otherwise they won't be acknowledged in the current run.

-DyNet has a dynamic memory pool, and as the computation graph grows, DyNet will automatically increase its memory pool to fit all the computations.
+**Only when using CPU:** DyNet has a dynamic memory pool, and as the computation graph grows, DyNet will automatically increase its memory pool to fit all the computations.
 In C++ and in Python, that memory is never released while running.
 In C#, you can set a variable in the ```DynetParams``` called the "MaxMemDescriptor", and whenever you renew the computation graph, if DyNet's memory pool is larger than that number, it will release all the memory and reallocate the original amount of requested memory (default is 512mb).
 With this being said, since DyNetSharp allows memory-reallocation, you can update the MemDescriptor/MaxMemDescriptor after initializing, and the changes will go into effect with the next comptuation graph.
 Usage:
 ```cs
 DynetParams dp = new DynetParams();